Critique Participant Guidelines for Table Groups - ACFW-SC Chapter Dec. 2019

 NOTE: If you plan to bring something to critique, come 15 minutes early to the meeting to sign up.

-(Only attendees who have sat in at least one critique session before can bring manuscripts but all visitors are welcome to listen and offer feedback)
+(Only chapter members who have sat in at least one critique session before can bring manuscripts but all visitors are welcome to sit in, listen, and offer feedback)

 ▪ Writings can be up to 1200 words written in basic ms (manuscript) format

 (Times New Roman 12 point font, double spaced, first sentence in paragraph indented half inch, one-inch margins all around, header and page numbers, black ink)

 ▪ All lines should be numbered (When in your manuscript, click on Page Layout in msword, then Line Numbers, and then Continuous and the numbers will be added!)

 ▪ Bring 5-6 copies of your piece so each person can have a copy on which to write notes and return to you.
 Put YOUR name, genre, and title of piece, at the top of your first page or in a header, number pages and staple together to hand out at the table.

 ▪ Optional: you can add 2-3 bullet points at the top of your mss to let readers know where you are seeking most feedback (content, grammar, plotting, beginning hook, or ending)